zalando/zappr/docs/setup.md

 approvals:
   pattern: "^(:\\+1:|👍)" # must start with thumbs up
   minimum: 2 # at least two approvals from other people necessary
+  ignore: pr_opener # do not count approval from PR opener
   from: # has to be either one of the following
     orgs:
       - zalando